ThaliaLa/ThaliaLa/README.md

 # Hii, I'm Thalia 🐳

-I was a Computer Science (& dance minor) student at the University of Central Florida but am now the owner of a Bachelor Degree in Computer Science!! 🥳
+I have my B.S degree in Computer Science (with a dance minor here)

-I am an iOS Software Engineer(: woohoo #teamapple
+I am an iOS Software Engineer(: currently working for a company on their iOS App

 ## **A little bit more about me:**
-- 🔭 I’m currently working on redesigning Adventour- an original web app Hackathon idea turned into an iOS application.
-This is an itinerary-based application that enables users to plan and find hidden gems in new places while also glamorizing cities for those local to it.
-Currently, it's UI/UX could use some work and since I now have iOS experience, it's getting a complete rewrite structurally as well as appearance-wise
+- 🔭 I’m currently working on a few side projects... stay tuned for them(:
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a twin!